-Our studies highlight that junctional reduction/loss of CSN6 is a central feature that drives derailed protein degradation and ARVD/C (diagnostic predictor of severity) in mice and man.
-We show using human myocardial tissue that reduced junctional localization of CSN6 is a molecular hallmark of ARVD/C associated with classic desmosomal mutations.
-We further show that cardiac Csn6 knockout mice could recapitulate all classic disease features of ARVD/C. Central to these features is the loss of neddylation-mediated degradation control in Csn6 knockout hearts, which triggered hyper-accumulation of ubiquitin and selective autophagy protein degradation machinery at the cardiac desmosome to target its structural destruction.
-The interplay between neddylation and ubiquitination in Csn6 knockout hearts further highlight the sensitivity of the cardiomyocyte to stress associated with dysregulation of protein turnover pathways.
-Previous studies in cardiomyocytes showcase that disturbing the balance of COP9 function (by removing the complex subunit, CSN8) can in fact, lead to proteotoxicity (by overwhelming the ubiquitin proteasome system), which resulted in increased ubiquitination (20, 37).
-Our studies focused on deleting Csn6 highlight similar consequences whereby cardiomyocyte CSN6 deficiency results in increased neddylation (increased CURL activity) in cell-cell junction fractions, leading to increases in ubiquitylation of substrate proteins that overwhelm the proteasome and autophagy system (eg., accumulation of autophagic structures) at this location, thus, resulting in increased/accumulation of ubiquitination.
-These results validate prior findings but give in addition, more mechanistic insights into the interplay between neddylation and ubiquitination in cardiomyocytes.
-Interestingly, similar ultrastructural findings of accumulated protein degradation machinery at cell junctions has been reported in independent ARVD/C settings in mice and man (38, 39).
-Furthermore, we show that hearts from a classic ARVD/C mouse model (Dsp-cKO) displayed reduced junctional localization of CSN6 and similar protein degradation defects consistent with loss of CSN6 function.
-Finally we show the sufficiency of mice harboring human desmosomal mutations (Double Het, Dsp Hom) to destabilize junctional-associated CSN6 and trigger protein degradation defects (including triggering rapid desmosomal protein degradation) and cardiac disease (ARVD/C) features consistent with loss of CSN6 function.
-Interestingly, the rapid degradation of desmosomal proteins (reduced half-life of desmosomal proteins) observed in neonatal Double Het cardiomyocytes, further highlight the early disease consequences stemming from junctional reduction/loss of CSN6 in ARVD/C. Despite these findings, we cannot exclude the possibility that primary effects of desmosomal mutations contribute to ARVC disease causality in Double Het and Dsp Hom mice as opposed to CSN6 alone, given the complex nature of proteinprotein interactions in the desmosomal resident complex and signalosome.
+tional localization of CSN6 is a molecular hallmark of ARVD/C associated with classic desmosomal mutations.
+We further show that cardiac Csn6-KO mice could recapitulate all classic disease features of ARVD/C. Central to these features is the loss of neddylation-mediated degradation control in Csn6-KO hearts, which triggered hyperaccumulation of ubiquitin and selective autophagy protein degradation machinery at the cardiac desmosome to target its structural destruction.
+The interplay between neddylation and ubiquitination in Csn6-KO hearts further highlights the sensitivity of the cardiomyocyte to stress associated with dysregulation of protein turnover pathways.
+Previous studies in cardiomyocytes showcase that disturbing the balance of COP9 function (by removing the complex subunit CSN8) can in fact lead to proteotoxicity (by overwhelming the ubiquitin proteasome system), which resulted in increased ubiquitination (20, 37).
+Our studies focused on deleting Csn6 highlight similar consequences whereby cardiomyocyte CSN6 deficiency results in increased neddylation (increased CURL activity) in cell-cell junction fractions, leading to increases in ubiquitylation of substrate proteins that overwhelm the proteasome and autophagy systems (e.g., accumulation of autophagic structures) at this location, thus resulting in increased accumulation of ubiquitination.
+These results validate prior findings, but give, in addition, more mechanistic insights into the interplay between neddylation and ubiquitination in cardiomyocytes.
+Interestingly, similar ultrastructural findings of accumulated protein degradation machinery at cell junctions have been reported in independent ARVD/C settings in mice and humans (38, 39).
+Furthermore, we show that hearts from a classic ARVD/C mouse model (Dsp-cKO) displayed reduced junctional localization of CSN6 and similar protein degradation defects, consistent with loss of CSN6 function.
+Finally, we show the sufficiency of mice harboring human desmosomal mutations (Double Het, Dsp Hom) to destabilize junctional-associated CSN6 and trigger protein degradation defects (including triggering rapid desmosomal protein degradation) and cardiac disease (ARVD/C) features consistent with loss of CSN6 function.
+Interestingly, the rapid degradation of desmosomal proteins (reduced half-life of desmosomal proteins) observed in neonatal Double Het cardiomyocytes further highlights the early disease consequences stemming from junctional reduction/loss of CSN6 in ARVD/C. Despite these findings, we cannot exclude the possibility that primary effects of desmosomal mutations contribute to ARVD/C disease causality in Double Het and Dsp Hom mice as opposed to CSN6 alone, given the complex nature of protein-protein interactions in the desmosomal resident complex and signalosome.
 Future studies focused on dissecting the impact of CSN6 functional restoration in Double Het and Dsp Hom mice will be required to determine whether ARVC disease causality is solely attributed to CSN6 loss in these models.